 How to report a profile to support

-You can report a dubious profile by clicking on the kebab menu at the top right of the ClubMail button and selecting the item "Complain about profile".
+You can report a dubious profile by clicking on the kebab menu in the upper right corner next to the ClubMail button and selecting the item "Complain about profile".
 Please include sufficient evidence for factual reports (unless the profile or the content of a ClubMail is quite obvious).

 Do not give personal data to strangers

-We would like to warn you at this point not to give out personal data - including your e-mail address or telephone number - to strangers.
+Communication via our ClubMails is secure.
+Therefore, we would like to warn you not to give out personal data - including your e-mail address or telephone number - to strangers.
 Before you do this, you should have had intensive contact with a personal touch.
 Otherwise, there is a risk that these contact details will end up on another spam mailing list or otherwise be misused for other purposes.

 We wish you an exciting time in our community, with many great, real members!